top of page

 NET Patient

-Val was diagnosed with Carcinoid Syndrome in October 2015 with unknown primary.
-She is currently on lanreotide every 21 days, supplemented with rescue shots 4 – 7 times per day.
-Along with the unpredictable diarrhea and fatigue, she also deals with sudden shortness of breath and a hoarse voice.
-The rescue shots have been a blessing for her.
-Val’s doctors feels her NET is hiding, so routine tests and scans are done to try and locate the elusive tumor.
-This can be an ongoing challenge for some NET patients, so getting the right specialist is crucial.
-Val recently retired after spending the last 20 years working with hospitals on designing security systems for patient protection.
-Her goal is to travel with her husband and spend time with her two adult children.
+Val was diagnosed with Carcinoid Syndrome in October 2015 with an unknown primary.
+Along with the unpredictable diarrhea and fatigue, she also deals with sudden shortness of breath, coughing and a hoarse voice.
+Val’s doctors feel her NET is hiding, so routine tests and scans are done to try and locate the elusive tumor.
+This can be an ongoing challenge for some NET patients, so getting to the right NET specialist is crucial.
+In early 2016, Val began doing Lanreotide shots every 4 weeks.
+When that did not seem to control the symptoms, she was given Lanreotide every 3 weeks, with 5 – 8 rescue shots per day, as needed.
+In November 2021, her doctor decided to try using an insulin pump with hourly infusions of Octreotide.
+It was quite a process to find the right dosage, but it has helped tremendously with controlling the syndrome.

 Watch Val share about her NET journey here.